alexfernandez/alexfernandez.github.io/2017/origins-language.md

 [García Calvo (2003)](#ref03)
-makes the argument that prehistoric Indo-European in its earliest incarnation had no vowels: just non-content words with a single consonant, and content words consisting of two juxtaposed consonants.
+makes the argument that prehistoric Indo-European in its earliest incarnation had no vowels: just function words with a single consonant, and content words consisting of two juxtaposed consonants.

 On the other hand,